norjs/training/docs/javascript/functions.md

 happen (usually by calling other functions).

 A *method* in JavaScript is just a function which is part of an object.
 The owning object can be accessed using special variable named `this`.
+More about methods can be read from [classes](classes).

 #### Build in functions

-The standard has few built in functions.
-Those functions are mostly for manipulating and working with variables.
+The standard has few built in functions which are mostly for manipulating and working with variables.

 However most of the functions actually used to make real things happen are not